-The Hebrew aven (Strong's #H205), found 79 times, is usually translated in the King James Bible as iniquity, wicked or vanity.
+The Hebrew word aven (Strong's Concordance #H205) is found 79 times in 79 verses in the original language of the Old Testament.
+It is used the most in the Psalms (29 times) followed by Job (13).
+The word means nothingness, trouble, vanity, wickedness or iniquity.
+It is usually translated in the King James Bible as "iniquity" or "vanity."
 The word is used in one of the most famous rebukes in the Old Testament.

 God commanded King Saul to wipe the Amalekites, including their animals, off the face of the earth (1Samuel 15:1 - 3).
 This act was foretold as punishment for them ambushing and raiding the Israelites soon after they left Egyptian slavery (Deuteronomy 25:17 - 19).
 Saul, however, spared not only the best animals but also the life of the Amalekite king.
 Furious at Saul's rebellion, the prophet Samuel harshly rebuked him and declared God rejected him as king.

 For rebellion is as the sin of witchcraft, and stubbornness is as iniquity (aven) and idolatry.
 Because thou hast rejected the word of the Lord, he hath also rejected thee from being king (1Samuel 15:23, HBFV).